The Mushoku Tensei: Jobless Reincarnation Season 2 release date is in 2023. The anime TV series was confirmed to be in production on March 6, 2022.

 Here is the FUNimation Mushoku Tensei dub cast:

 - Jared Smith as Paul Greyrat

 The FUNimation Mushoku Tensei English dub release date was on February 14, 2021.
 Part 2 (Episodes 12 through 23) were also dubbed in Fall 2021.

 Presumably, Crunchyroll’s Mushoku Tensei Season 2 English dub release date will be announced in the future after the TV show premieres with the original Japanese audio.

 In early March 2022, Sony announced that Funimation was being merged into the Crunchyroll streaming app.
 As such, any previously dubbed episodes should be shifted over.
 Future projects should also be moved over there.

-Mushoku Tensei: Jobless Reincarnation Season 2 release date predictions: Is 2023 possible?
+Mushoku Tensei: Jobless Reincarnation Season 2 release date predictions: Is Spring 2023 possible?

-As of the last update, Kadokawa, EGG FIRM, Studio Bind, or any company related to the production of the anime has not officially confirmed the Mushoku Tensei: Jobless Reincarnation Season 2 release date.
-However, the production of a Mushoku Tensei TV sequel has been announced.
+As of the last update, Kadokawa, EGG FIRM, Studio Bind, or any company related to the production of the anime has not officially confirmed the exact Mushoku Tensei: Jobless Reincarnation Season 2 release date.
+However, the production of a Mushoku Tensei TV sequel has been announced for 2023.

 Once the news is officially confirmed this article will be updated with the relevant information.

 In the meantime, it’s impossible to speculate about when the Mushoku Tensei: Isekai Ittara Honki Dasu Season 2 release date will occur in the future.